Industrial Pretreatment

-The primary function of Golden’s Industrial Waste Pretreatment Program is to prevent the introduction of pollutants into the sanitary sewer system that could interfere with the operation of the wastewater treatment plant, cause damage to the sewer system, or pass through the treatment plant to Clear Creek.
 Regulation of businesses and industries through this program ensures the protection of the environment and the safety of wastewater treatment personnel, as well as the local community.

-The Industrial Waste Pretreatment Program:
+Responsibilities of the Industrial Waste Pretreatment Program:

 - Monitors and assists local businesses and industries for compliance